-For the past twelve years, I have been an adjunct faculty member of UMass/Lowell where I have taught Vocal Pedagogy I&II, Choral Conducting/Methods, Choral Lab, Conducting I&II and Graduate Advisment.
+For the past fifteen years, I have been an adjunct faculty member of UMass/Lowell where I have taught Vocal Pedagogy I&II, Choral Conducting/Methods, Choral Lab, Conducting I&II and Graduate Advisment.
 In addition, since 2003, I have been on the Music Education faculty of The Boston Conservatory, where I teach Graduate Choral Methods.

 For fifteen years I was director of the Concert Choir at Berklee College of Music.
 For nine of those years I also served as Chair of the Voice Department, where I developed a unique curriculum geared to the contemporary singer that increased the number of vocal department majors from approximately 30 to 200.